-Please join us on Friday, Mar.
-6, 2020, 9 am ET, when Hans Hallundbaek, Director of the Interfaith Prison Partnership, will be our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, Mar.
+6, 2020, 9 am ET, Hans Hallundbaek, Director of the Interfaith Prison Partnership, was our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
 Live on WNHH 103.5 FM New Haven, rebroadcast at 5 pm.
 Live-streamed and podcast everywhere, see below.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 Hans Hallunbaek is the Director of the Interfaith Prison Partnership.
 He is also a co-founding board member of Rehabilitation Through the Arts, is the UN NGO representative for the International Prison Chaplains Association (IPCA), a service Chaplain at Sing Sing (NY) Correctional Facility, the Coordinator of the Prison Partnership Program of the Hudson River Presbytery (NY), and the NGO representative for CURE International.
 He has taught courses on ethics, criminal justice and prison issues at several NY colleges, including John Jay College of Criminal Justice in New York City.
 Hans has a BS in Engineering, an MA from Maryknoll School of Theology, and an M-Div and D-Min from New York Theological Seminary.

 Listen on SoundCloud:

 The Criminal Justice Insider Podcast with Babz Rawls Ivy and Jeff Grant is broadcast live at 9 am ET on the first and third Friday of each month Sept. through June, from the WNHH 103.5 FM studios in New Haven.
 It is rebroadcast on WNHH at 5 pm ET the same day.
 Podcast and Archive available all the time, everywhere.